MicrosoftDocs/cpp-docs/docs/standard-library/fpos-class.md

 ## <a name="seekpos"></a> fpos::seekpos

 This method is used internally by the C++ Standard Library only.
-Do not call this method from your code.
+Don't call this method from your code.

 ```cpp
 fpos_t seekpos() const;